-Access Requests - The number of RADIUS Access-Request packets sent to this server.
-This does not include retransmissions. ■ Access Retransmissions - The number of RADIUS Access- Request packets retransmitted to this RADIUS authentication server.

-■ Pending Requests - The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
-This variable is incremented when an Access-Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
+- Access Requests The number of RADIUS Access-Request packets sent to this server.
+This does not include retransmissions. - Access Retransmissions The number of RADIUS Access-Request packets retransmitted to this RADIUS authentication server. - Pending Requests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
+This variable is incremented when an Access-Request is sent and decremented due to receipt of an Access-

+Accept, Access-Reject, Access-Challenge, timeout, or retransmission.

-■ Timeouts - The number of authentication timeouts to the server.
+Timeouts - The number of authentication timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
 A send to a different server is counted as a Request as well as a timeout.

-♦ Other Info
+• Other Info

-- State The current state of the server.
-This field takes one of the following values: - Disabled The server is disabled. - Not Ready The server is enabled, but IP communication is not yet up and running.

-■ Ready - The server is enabled, IP communication is up and running, and the RADIUS module is ready to accept access attempts.

-■ Dead (X seconds left) - Access attempts were made to this server, but it did not reply within the configured timeout.
-The server has been temporarily disabled, but will be reenabled when the dead-time expires.
-The number of seconds left before this occurs is displayed in parentheses.

-■ Round-Trip Time - The time interval (measured in milliseconds) between the most recent Access-Reply/Access-Challenge and the Access-Request that matched it from the RADIUS authentication server.
+- IP Address IP address and UDP port for the authentication server. - State The current state of the server.
+This field takes one of the following values: - Disabled The server is disabled. - Not Ready The server is enabled, but IP communication is not yet up and running. - Ready The server is enabled, IP communication is up and running, and the RADIUS module is ready to accept access attempts. - Dead (X seconds left) Access attempts were made to this server, but it did not reply within the configured timeout.
+The server has been temporarily disabled, but will be re-enabled when the dead-time expires.
+The number of seconds left before this occurs is displayed in parentheses. - Round-Trip Time The time interval (measured in milliseconds) between the most recent Access-Reply/Access-Challenge and the Access-Request that matched it from the RADIUS authentication server.
 The granularity of this measurement is 100 ms. A value of 0 ms indicates that there hasn't been round-trip communication with the server yet.